rogchap/v8go/README.md

-    fmt.Printf("%v", info.Args()) // when the JS function is called this Go callback will execute return nil // you can return a value back to the JS caller if required }) global, _ := v8go.NewObjectTemplate(iso) // a template that represents a JS Object global.Set("print", printfn) // sets the "print" property of the Object to our function ctx, _ := v8go.NewContext(iso, global) // new Context with the global Object set to our object template ctx.RunScript("print('foo')", "print.js") // will execute the Go callback with a single argunent 'foo'
+    fmt.Printf("%v", info.Args()) // when the JS function is called this Go callback will execute return nil // you can return a value back to the JS caller if required }) global := v8go.NewObjectTemplate(iso) // a template that represents a JS Object global.Set("print", printfn) // sets the "print" property of the Object to our function ctx, _ := v8go.NewContext(iso, global) // new Context with the global Object set to our object template ctx.RunScript("print('foo')", "print.js") // will execute the Go callback with a single argunent 'foo'